Bayes Factor Group Sequential Designs: Bayes factors based on z -statistics

 \section{Bayes factors based on \textit{z}-statistics}

-When testing hypotheses related to an unknown parameter $\theta$, many types of Bayes factors $\mathrm{BF}_{01}$ can be expressed as a function of the \textit{z}-statistic \mbox{$z = (\hat{\theta} - \theta_0)/\sigma$}, where $\hat{\theta}$ is an estimate of $\theta$, $\sigma$ is the estimate's standard error (typically of the form $\sigma = \lambda / \sqrt{n}$ with $\lambda^2$ a unit variance and $n$ the effective sample size), and $\theta_0$ is the null value related to the null hypothesis $H_0$ (typically $\theta_0 = 0$).
+When testing hypotheses related to an unknown parameter $\theta$, many types of Bayes factors $\mathrm{BF}_{01}$ can be expressed as a function of the \textit{z}-statistic \mbox{$z = (\hat{\theta} - \theta_0)/\sigma$}, where $\hat{\theta}$ is an estimate of $\theta$, $\sigma$ is the estimate's standard error (assumed to be known), and $\theta_0$ is the null value related to the null hypothesis $H_0$ (typically $\theta_0 = 0$).
 Table~\ref{tab:BFcritical} shows several Bayes factor types for which this is possible.
 These are related to a general class of Bayes factors based on test statistics \citep{Johnson2005, HeldOtt2018}.
+Note that throughout this paper, at the design stage $\sigma$ is treated as a known function of $n$ (typically of form $\sigma = \lambda / \sqrt{n}$ with $\lambda^2$ a unit variance and $n$ the effective sample size), as in classical group sequential design theory, whereas at analysis it is replaced by the usual estimated standard error.

 Assume now that we are interested in the critical \textit{z}-values(s) for which $\mathrm{BF}_{01} = k$ for some $k > 0.$ For many Bayes factors in Table~\ref{tab:BFcritical}, critical values can be derived in closed-form (see the right column).
 Although closed-form solutions are convenient, they are not necessary for computing design characteristics as described in the following sections.
 For example, the Bayes factor that contrasts a point null hypothesis ($H_0 \colon \theta = 0$) with a directional alternative hypothesis ($H_1 \colon \theta > 0$) (bottom row in Table~\ref{tab:BFcritical}) does not have an analytically available critical \textit{z}-value.
 However, numerical root-finding can be used to determine it, as the Bayes factor can be expressed as a function of the \textit{z}-statistic.